Center for Reproductive Rights

-The Center for Reproductive Rights (CRR) is a global legal advocacy organization, headquartered in New York City, that seeks to advance reproductive rights, such as abortion.
+The Center for Reproductive Rights (CRR) is an American legal advocacy organization, headquartered in New York City, that seeks to advance reproductive rights, such as abortion.
 The organization's stated mission is to "use the law to advance reproductive freedom as a fundamental human right that all governments are legally obligated to protect, respect, and fulfill."
 Founded by Janet Benshoof in 1992, its original name was the Center for Reproductive Law and Policy.

 CharityWatch rates the Center for Reproductive Rights "B+".

 History

 In July 2011, the CRR filed suit against the state of North Dakota over a state law that would ban all medical abortions.
 In July 2013, the CRR, along with the Red River Women's Clinic, filed a lawsuit against the enactment of "heartbeat bills", and genetic and sex selection restrictions on abortions.
 In September 2013, a federal judge dismissed the genetic and sex selection parts of the lawsuit without prejudice.

 In 2011 the CRR joined with the American Civil Liberties Union (ACLU) and Planned Parenthood to challenge a law passed which requires women to get an ultrasound four hours before an abortion.
 In addition, it requires the doctor to put the ultrasound image within the view of the woman and describe it.
 The plaintiffs have called it an "ideological message," and a violation of the First Amendment.
 And since the patient is not actually required to listen to what the doctor describes and can even choose to wear blinders and headphones, the plaintiffs went on to call it a "farce."